moby/moby/docs/sources/reference/commandline/cli.md

     Pull an image or a repository from the registry

+      -a, --all-tags=false    Download all tagged images in the repository

 Most of your images will be created on top of a base image from the [Docker Hub](https://hub.docker.com) registry.